Thinklab-SJTU/R3Det_Tensorflow/README.md

 }

 @inproceedings{yang2019scrdet,
-    title={SCRDet: Towards More Robust Detection for Small, Cluttered and Rotated Objects}, author={Yang, Xue and Yang, Jirui and Yan, Junchi and Zhang, Yue and Zhan, Tengfei and Guo, Zhi and Xian, Sun and Fu, Kun}, booktitle={Proc.
-ICCV},
+    title={SCRDet: Towards more robust detection for small, cluttered and rotated objects}, author={Yang, Xue and Yang, Jirui and Yan, Junchi and Zhang, Yue and Zhang, Tengfei and Guo, Zhi and Sun, Xian and Fu, Kun}, booktitle={Proceedings of the IEEE International Conference on Computer Vision (ICCV)}, pages={8232--8241},
     year={2019}
 }

 @inproceedings{xia2018dota,
-    title={DOTA: A large-scale dataset for object detection in aerial images}, author={Xia, Gui-Song and Bai, Xiang and Ding, Jian and Zhu, Zhen and Belongie, Serge and Luo, Jiebo and Datcu, Mihai and Pelillo, Marcello and Zhang, Liangpei}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={3974--3983},
+    title={DOTA: A large-scale dataset for object detection in aerial images}, author={Xia, Gui-Song and Bai, Xiang and Ding, Jian and Zhu, Zhen and Belongie, Serge and Luo, Jiebo and Datcu, Mihai and Pelillo, Marcello and Zhang, Liangpei}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, pages={3974--3983},
     year={2018}
 }